25 Things "Perfect" Moms Don’t Want You to Know - Baby Chick

 Instead of judging her shortcomings, think about the good qualities she does have.

-Instead of comparing yourself to her, know that you are not her and never will be her.
+Instead of comparing yourself to her, know you are not and will never be her.

 And she is, too.